Viewing and Analyzing Measurement Data

 Increase or decrease the view by using the right side Zoom slider.
 Enlarge or minimize the color patches by using the Point Size slider.

 Compare with ICC profile: Enable the checkbox to select an ICC profile from the drop-down list.
-The gamut of the selected profile will be shown as transparent light gray allowing to comparison with the measurement data.
+The gamut of the selected profile will be shown as transparent light gray allowing to compare with the measurement data.

 TVI - Tone Value Increase